gildor2/UEViewer/readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 StaticMesh export is performed into psk format.
 This format was originally designed for
 SkeletalMesh export, but umodel uses it for StaticMesh too.
 Exported mesh will not have
 skeleton and vertex influences.
-Resulting psk files are cannot be imported directly into
+Resulting psk files cannot be imported directly into the
-UnrealEd (that's why their extension were changed to pskx).
+UnrealEd, so I've decided to save ot with pskx extension to avoid silly user errors.

 Notes about material export